Home Reports

 No, buyers will receive a Home Report free of charge, although they may have to pay a reasonable charge to cover the costs of copying and postage.
 If the seller isn't using an estate agent/solicitor, the buyer should be able to get a Home Report directly from the seller.

-A person responsible for marketing a house must provide a copy of any or all of the documents within 9 working days.
+A person responsible for marketing a house must provide a copy of any or all of the documents within 9 working days of the request being made.

-TSPC is the trading name of TSPC Holdings Limited a limited liability company registered in Scotland No 279747 and Tayside Solicitors Property Centre Limited a limited liability company registered in Scotland No 279746 and the Registered Office of both Companies is 9 Whitehall Crescent, Dundee DD1 4AR.
-A list of members names is available for inspection at this address.
+TSPC is the trading name of TSPC Holdings Limited, a limited liability company registered in Scotland No 279747 and Tayside Solicitors Property Centre Limited, a limited liability company registered in Scotland No 279746.
+The Registered Office of both Companies is 11 Whitehall Crescent, Dundee DD1 4AR.